 4.2.9 Minimize photosensitive seizure triggers

-Where ICT provides visual modes of operation, some users need ICT to provide at least one mode of operation that minimizes the potential for triggering photosensitive seizures.
+Where ICT provides visual modes of operation, some users need the ICT to provide at least one mode of operation that minimizes the potential for triggering photosensitive seizures.

 NOTE: Limiting the area and number of flashes per second may contribute towards meeting this clause.